michellab/BioSimSpace/python/BioSimSpace/Process/README.md

 # BioSimSpace.Process

-This sub-package provides functionality for running different molecular simulation processes.
+This package provides functionality for running different molecular simulation processes.

 The package provides a base class, `Process`, that defines common properties